 The main function of the cerebellum is the real-time control of movement precision and error-correction.
 Based on prior experience it improves motor behaviors because its activity is modified by learning.
 By controlling posture and muscle tone the cerebellum enables the execution of goal-directed movements with high spatial and temporal accuracy.
 The adaptation and optimization of the responsible circuits is the basis of procedural learning of complex movement sequences and conditioned responses.
 Many cortical sensory and motor areas send input into the cerebellum where they are processed with exceeding rapidity.
 These signals converge in the principle cerebellar neurons, the Purkinje cells.
 Most important, they represent the sole output of the cerebellar cortex.
 The firing pattern in Purkinje cell axons is the result of the entire signal processing and sensorimotor integration in the cerebellar cortex and thus critically determines cerebellar function.
 We study mechanisms of synaptic transmission, integration and plasticity at glutamatergic Purkinje cell synapses.
 For this purpose we use transgenic mouse lines that lack proteins with specific importance for cerebellar Purkinje cells.
 We investigate the functional role of these proteins and involved signaling cascades from the level of the single synapse or spine to their impact on animal behavior.
 We perform patch-clamp recordings on Purkinje cells in acute cerebellar slices in conjunction with confocal or two-photon imaging of intracellular Ca2+ signals in Purkinje cell dendrites and spines.
 These measurements are complemented with quantitative PCR analyses of single cell gene expression, immunohistochemical stainings and behavioral tests for the evaluation of motor performance of the transgenic mice.

-Sandro Krieg is a attending neurosurgeon but also group leader the Department of Neurosurgery at the Technische Universität München.
+Sandro Krieg is an attending neurosurgeon but also group leader of the Department of Neurosurgery at the Technichal University of Munich.
 He specializes in the diagnosis and treatment of eloquent brain tumors including pre- and intraoperative mapping techniques.
-After a stay at UCSF San Francisco he further refined his research group which is mainly focussing on the development of new protocols and techniques of pre- and intraoperative mapping of neurological function.
+After a stay at UCSF San Francisco he further refined his research group, which is mainly focussing on the development of new protocols and techniques of pre- and intraoperative mapping of neurological function.
 This include navigated transcranial magnetic stimulation (nTMS) and direct electrical stimulation of the cortical and subcortical brain and the application of refined imaging techniques such as nTMS-based tractography and connectomic analyses.

 We study how Alzheimer’s disease develops in the brain on the molecular and cellular level.
 The aim of our research is to better understand the disease causes and to develop new diagnostic, therapeutic and preventive approaches.
 Additionally, we want to predict possible side effects of Alzheimer-targeted drugs and, thus, make drug development safer.